research

 3. Look at enrollment trends

-Go to the Common Data Set (CDS) for the past 5 years and track:
+Go to the Common Data Set (CDS) for the past 5 years, if available, and track:

 • Is undergraduate enrollment declining?